Super Nintendo Entertainment System

 The default emulator for the RPi0 and RPi1: expect inaccurate emulation.
 With this emulator, full speed emulation of SFX/SA1/SFX2 games is not possible on a RPi0 or a RPi1, expect some regular games not to run full speed on a RPi0, and do not expect full speed emulation for any game on a RPi1.

 This emulator may also be of use to RPi2 and RPi3B owners that need the additional speed to emulate SFX/SA1/SFX2 games at full speed consistently, though lr-snes9x2005 should be their first choice.

 Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation: VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
 480i (CEA-6) will not have screen tearing on a modern TV yet will decrease visual quality.

-An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, and should be the primary emulator on a RPi1, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.
+An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

 Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation.
 VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
 480i (CEA-6) will not produce a 4:3 resolution with this emulator, not have screen tearing on a modern TV, and will decrease visual quality.